totalnoMartina/irish-macrame/README.md

 Github and Heroku - explain all steps
 # Credits

-I would like to thank to my mentor Tim Nelson, a fellow students Iulia Konovalova and JoGorska, as well as the CI community and Slack community for the support and sharing the bugs and solutions that help each other grow, it is highly apreciated and forever remembered to be passed on to another student in the future.

-Most of the code has been used from Code Institute curriculum for the e-commerce related code, mainly from 'Boutique Ado', and for deployment steps, cloudinary and starting apps has been followed by the walkthrough project 'I think, Therefore I Blog'
+Most of the code has been used from Code Institute curriculum for the e-commerce related code, mainly from 'Boutique Ado' regarding items, bag and payment section, and for deployment steps, cloudinary and starting apps has been followed by the walkthrough project 'I think, Therefore I Blog'.
+Many thanks to teachers that presented us a way to make an e-commerce website using Django.

 First bugs were related to CSS, as it was not loading background linear so I used [stackoverflow](www.stackoverflow.com) and found [this solution](https://stackoverflow.com/questions/45134867/css-html-how-to-stop-linear-gradient-from-repeating-vertically-and-horizontall).
 The [MyColor](https://mycolor.space) was used to help choose colors.
 [Google Fonts](https://fonts.google.com/) was used for selection of fonts for the website.